Dealing with floods

 - Throw away food and water that has been contaminated by floodwater.

 - Avoid drinking or preparing food with tap water until you are certain it is not contaminated.

-- Report flooded homes and needs for temporary accommodation to your council.
+- Report flooded homes and any need for temporary accommodation to your local council.

 - Assess damage to water supply and reticulation systems.
 Which stock water troughs are contaminated with silt and will need cleaning?

-- Assess damage to access lanes, tracks, gateways, culverts and fences.
-What clearing away of flood debris is needed?
+- Assess damage to access lanes, tracks, gateways, culverts, and fences.
+What flood debris needs to be cleared?

-- Assess damage to pastures, the depth and type of silt.
+- Assess damage to pastures and the depth and type of silt.

-- Assess available non-flooded pastures and other undamaged feed reserves.
+- Assess available non-flooded pastures and other unaffected feed reserves.